#include "petscvec.h" PetscErrorCode VecLoad(Vec newvec, PetscViewer viewer)Collective on PetscViewer

 |viewer||- binary file viewer, obtained from PetscViewerBinaryOpen() or HDF5 file viewer, obtained from PetscViewerHDF5Open()|

 The input file must contain the full global vector, as written by the routine VecView().

 If the type or size of newvec is not set before a call to VecLoad, PETSc sets the type and the local and global sizes.
 If type and/or sizes are already set, then the same are used.

-If using binary and the blocksize of the vector is greater than one then you must provide a unique prefix to the vector with PetscObjectSetOptionsPrefix((PetscObject)vec,"uniqueprefix"); BEFORE calling VecView() on the vector to be stored and then set that same unique prefix on the vector that you pass to VecLoad().
+If using the binary viewer and the blocksize of the vector is greater than one then you must provide a unique prefix to the vector with PetscObjectSetOptionsPrefix((PetscObject)vec,"uniqueprefix"); BEFORE calling VecView() on the vector to be stored and then set that same unique prefix on the vector that you pass to VecLoad().
 The blocksize information is stored in an ASCII file with the same name as the binary file plus a ".info" appended to the filename.
 If you copy the binary file, make sure you copy the associated .info file with it.

 If using HDF5, you must assign the Vec the same name as was used in the Vec that was stored in the file using PetscObjectSetName().
-Otherwise you will get the error message: "Cannot H5DOpen2() with Vec name NAMEOFOBJECT"
+Otherwise you will get the error message: "Cannot H5DOpen2() with Vec name NAMEOFOBJECT".

 If the HDF5 file contains a two dimensional array the first dimension is treated as the block size in loading the vector.
 Hence, for example, using Matlab notation h5create('vector.dat','/Test_Vec',[27 1]); will load a vector of size 27 and block size 27 thus resulting in all 27 entries being on the first process of vectors communicator and the rest of the processes having zero entries

 PetscInt VEC_FILE_CLASSID PetscInt number of rows PetscScalar *values of all entries